MEPennyworth/osTicket-Prerequisites/README.md

 <p>
 Step 12: Confirm the Virtual machine selection

-- Proceed by clicking "Yes"
+- Proceed by selecting "Yes"
 - This will start the osTicket-VM
 </p>
 <br />